An Asymptotic Orthogonality Relation for ${\rm GL}(n, \mathbb R)$: Auxiliary results

 This final sum telescopes to give $\sum\limits_{j=1}^{r-1} \big(\hn_{j+1}-\hn_{j-1}\big)\hbeta_{j}$.
 Since $\hn_{j+1}-\hn_{j-1}=n_j+n_{j+1}$, this implies the claimed result. \end{proof}

-The following result can be interpreted as a consequence---by counting (half) the number of Gamma-factors on each side of the equality---of Lemma~\ref{lem:genprodGammaRkdecomp}.
+The following result can be interpreted as a consequence---by counting (half) the number of {gamma} factors on each side of the equality---of Lemma~\ref{lem:genprodGammaRkdecomp}.
 Alternatively, proving it independent of Lemma~\ref{lem:genprodGammaRkdecomp} gives further evidence that the product decomposition is correct.